Blog background image

 One of the most overlooked steps in beginner investing is ensuring financial stability before committing money to long-term investments.

-If you are carrying high-interest debt, especially credit card balances or personal loans, it is generally wiser to address these first.
+Additionally, if you are carrying high-interest debt, especially credit card balances or personal loans, it is generally wiser to address these first.
+Of course, at manageable levels, your investments can be used to prepay loans, but it should not compromise basic financial stability.

 How SIPs in Mutual Funds Can Help Beginners Start Investing